786riyaz/Node_JS_Learning/28 Amazon Lex Integration with Node JS/AWS Commands.md

-Absolutely 🔥 — here’s a **complete, ready-to-use AWS Command-Line (CLI) Cheat Sheet** for everything we’ve used and discussed so far for your **Amazon Lex + Node.js chatbot integration**.
+Absolutely 🔥 — here's a **complete, ready-to-use AWS Command-Line (CLI) Cheat Sheet** for everything we've used and discussed so far for your **Amazon Lex + Node.js chatbot integration**.

-I’ll organize them by purpose so you can keep this as your **reference file**.
+I'll organize them by purpose so you can keep this as your **reference file**.

 ---